bergercookie/asm-lsp/README.md

 ### [OPTIONAL] Configure via `.asm-lsp.toml`

-Add a `.asm-lsp.toml` file like the following to your project's root directory to selectively target specific assemblers and/or instruction sets:
+Add a `.asm-lsp.toml` file like the following to your project's root directory and/or `~/.config/asm-lsp/` (project configs will override global configs) to selectively target specific assemblers and/or instruction sets.

 ```toml
 version = "0.1"